auth0/auth0-deploy-cli/README.md

 The `auth0-deploy-cli` tool leverages the [Auth0 Management API](https://auth0.com/docs/api/management/v2) passing through objects for creates, updates and deletions.

 You may experience `Bad Request` and `Payload validation` errors.
 These errors are returned from the Auth0 Management API, and usually mean the object has attributes which are not writable or no longer available (legacy).
 This can happen when exporting from an older Auth0 tenant and importing into a newly created tenant.
-In this scenario you may need to update your configuration to support the new object format.
+In this scenario, you may need to update your configuration to support the new object format.
 See #45 for a potential fix.

 ## CLI Options